-Clarification - Advice Notes 38.8.2
+38.8.2 Interpreting and Applying the Rules

-- 38.8.2.1 A permitted activity must comply with all of the rules listed in the Rules Activities (Table 38.1) and Rules -Standards (Table 38.2) for the Open Space and Recreation Zones and Table 38.3 for the Informal Recreation Ben Lomond Sub Zone, and any relevant district wide rules. - Where an activity does not comply with a standard listed in the Rules Standards for the Open Space and Recreation Zone tables, the activity status identified by the 'Non-Compliance Status' column shall apply.
-Where an activity breaches more than one Standard, the most restrictive status shall apply to the activity. - The Ben Lomond Sub-Zone and the 3 Community Purpose Sub-Zones, being sub-zones of the Informal Recreation Zone and Community Purpose Zone, require that all rules applicable to the Zone apply.
-Where specific rules are identified for the sub-zone, these shall prevail over the rules of the Informal Recreation Zone or Community Purpose Zone. - 38.8.2.4 Freedom camping in the District is controlled by the Council's Freedom Camping Control Bylaw. - 38.8.2.5 The surface of lakes and rivers are zoned Rural, unless otherwise stated in the District Plan or identified on the Planning Maps. - 38.8.2.6 Resource consent may be required for activities associated with telecommunications under the Resource Management (National Environmental Standards for Telecommunication Facilities) Regulations 2016.
-In these instances, this NES applies instead of the District Plan provisions.
+- 38.8.2.1 A permitted activity must comply with all of the rules listed in the Rules Activities (Table 38.1) and Rules Standards (Table 38.2) for the Open Space and Recreation Zones and Table 38.3 for the Informal Recreation Ben Lomond Sub Zone, and any relevant district wide rules. - Where an activity does not comply with a standard listed in the Rules Standards for the Open Space and Recreation Zone tables, the activity status identified by the 'Non-Compliance Status' column shall apply.
+Where an activity breaches more than one Standard, the most restrictive status shall apply to the activity. - 38.8.2.3 The Ben Lomond Sub-Zone and the 3 Community Purpose Sub-Zones, being sub-zones of the Informal Recreation Zone and Community Purpose Zone, require that all rules applicable to the Zone apply.
+Where specific rules are identified for the sub-zone, these shall prevail over the rules of the Informal Recreation Zone or Community Purpose Zone. - 38.8.2.4 The surface of lakes and rivers are zoned Rural, unless otherwise stated in the District Plan or identified on the Planning Map. - 38.8.2.5 Activities, buildings and structures proposed to be established within the vicinity of Queenstown Airport are referred to Figures 1 and 2 of the Planning Maps which identify the Airport Approach and Protection Measures, and Airport Protection Inner Horizontal and Conical Surfaces for Queenstown Airport.
+Land use restrictions associated within these areas are further described in Chapter 37: Designations, Part D.3.
+Persons who wish to undertake activities or develop buildings or structures which enter into these surfaces are advised to consult with the relevant requiring authority and the Civil Aviation Authority.

-- Resource consent may be required for activities associated with electricity transmission under the Resource 38.8.2.7 Management (National Environmental Standards for Electricity Transmission Activities) regulations 2009.
-In these instances, this NES applies instead of the District Plan provisions. - 38.8.2.8 The following activities are managed in Chapter 30 Energy and Utilities: - Earthworks undertaken within the National Grid Yard; - Earthworks for the placement of underground electricity cables or lines; and - Earthworks in the Electricity Distribution Corridor. - Table 38.1 specifies the activity status of land use activities in the Open Space and Recreation Zones, pursuant 38.8.2.9 to section 9(3) of the Resource Management Act 1991.
+- Recreation Zones, pursuant to section 9(3) of the Resource Management Act 1991.
 Notwithstanding the following rules, the Reserves Act 1977 applies to land vested under section 14 of the Reserves Act 1977.
 Reserves and land controlled by Council or the Department of Conservation may be subject to further controls under the Reserves Act 1977 or through Reserve Management Plans.
-Discussion should be held with these agencies as to the existence and nature of these controls. - 38.8.2.10 These abbreviations are used in the Rules Activities (Section 38.9) and Rules Standards for the Open Space and Recreation Zone (Section 38.10) tables.
+Discussion should be held with these agencies as to the existence and nature of these controls. - 38.8.2.7 These abbreviations are used in the Rules Activities (Section 38.9) and Rules Standards for the Open Space and Recreation Zone (Section 38.10) tables.
 Any activity which is not permitted (P) or prohibited (PR) requires resource consent.

+Р Permitted С Controlled

-Ρ Permitted Controlled Restricted Discretionary
+RD Restricted Discretionary D Discretionary

-D Discretionary NC Non Complying PR Prohibited
+NC Non-Complying PR Prohibited

-38.8.2.11 The following abbreviations are used within this chapter.
+38.8.2.8 The following abbreviations are used within this chapter.

-CPZ Community Purpose Zone

-CPZ (Golf) Community Purpose Sub Zone (Golf)

-CPZ (Camping Ground) Community Purpose Sub Zone (Camping Ground)

-CPZ (Cemeteries) Community Purpose Sub Zone (Cemeteries)
+CPZ Community Purpose Zone CPZ (Golf) Community Purpose Sub Zone (Golf) CPZ (Camping Ground) Community Purpose Sub Zone (Camping Ground) CPZ (Cemeteries) Community Purpose Sub Zone (Cemeteries)